isohelio/puzzles/README.md

 ![image](https://github.com/isohelio/puzzles/assets/38924166/a4f86dbb-4a9a-4ddb-b074-2a31ba0e3487)

+And also solutions for the IQ Love puzzle, which has more complex geometric shapes.

 ### Installation

 The software should run on any linux type system with `gcc` and `Python` for some post processing.